jkeljo/hassio-addons/ozwcp/README.md

 1. Start the OZWCP addon.
 This will stop Home Assistant, and then start OZWCP.
 2. OZWCP will come up on port 8090.
 For the default Hass.io setup, that's [http://hassio.local:8090](http://hassio.local:8090)
 3. When you're done with OZWCP, click the Close button to close its connection to your ZWave controller
-4. Start Home Assistant again by [`ssh`ing into the host](https://community.home-assistant.io/t/community-hass-io-add-on-ssh/33820?u=frenck) and running `hassio homeassistant start`
+4. Start Home Assistant again by [`ssh`ing into the host](https://community.home-assistant.io/t/community-hass-io-add-on-ssh/33820?u=frenck) and running `hassio homeassistant start` (this may also be `ha core start` on some installations).
 5. Manually stop the OZWCP addon so you won't accidentally try to use it while Home Assistant is running

 ## Changing the version of OpenZWave and/or OZWCP